Food for Thought from Marcia’s Retirement Kitchen

-After a presentation about getting ready to retire and how to create income throughout retirement a gentleman raised his hand and asked the following, “The market just hit an all-time high again today.
+I gave a presentation about getting ready to retire and how to create income throughout retirement.
+Afterwards, a gentleman raised his hand and asked an interesting question.
+“The market just hit an all-time high again today.
 How much longer will the rise continue and when will the next recession hit?
 When should I adjust my portfolio, especially since retirement is much closer?”
 Really?
-Here’s a nice person who thinks he can time the market.
+Here’s a nice person who is trying to time the market.

 He’s one of many who thinks there is an answer.
 He’s one of many who does not understand how the economics of the market work.
 This question illustrates how financially lacking in knowledge we are.
 Whether in public settings or private, this is one of the most common questions financial professionals get.
-And, it is a recipe for disaster if you try to make investment moves thinking you know what the market will do tomorrow.
+And, it is a recipe for disaster if you try to make investment moves thinking you will be trying to time the market.
+No one know what the market will do tomorrow.
+No one.

 We don’t know what will happen two minutes from now, let alone next week or next month or in 18 months.
 There is no crystal ball that financial professionals have.
-And, there is little value in spending your time thinking about when to get out of the market just before it declines or when to get back in before it makes its next big climb.
+And, there is little value in spending your time thinking about trying to time the market.
+There’s no way to know when to get out of the market just before it declines.
+Or even when to get back in before it makes its next big climb.

 - Move money into investment accounts on a scheduled basis